heoelri/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-support.md

 # Support policies for AKS engine on Azure Stack Hub

 This article provides details about technical support policies and limitations for AKS engine on Azure Stack Hub.
-The article also details Kubernetes Marketplace item, third-party open-source components, and security or patch management.
+The article also details third-party open-source components, and security or patch management.

 ## Self-managed Kubernetes clusters on Azure Stack Hub with AKS engine